DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-icon/demo-icon.md

 * System icons are 24dp
 * Stylistic specifications per mat-icon component can be found in the accordion below.

+## Accessibility

+* Include a descriptive aria-label for the icon as well as setting aria-hidden="false"
+* Refer to HTML in Sample section on usage

 ## Icon Components